apphp/awesome-php-ml/README.md

 ## Legend

+Not all projects are tagged yet – we’re gradually adding markers as the ecosystem evolves.

 - `🌟` – widely used / production-ready projects
 - `🧪` – experimental or research-oriented projects
-- `⚠️` – projects with limited maintenance or activity
+- `⚠️` – projects with limited maintenance, older APIs, or niche usage; review before using in new projects.

 ---